To Share or Not To Share?

 A good martial artist is responsive, not reactive.
 This is one of the key life benefits from martial arts training, so I’ll explain in some detail.

 The only reason I came across this waste of pixels and my time was because several of my colleagues shared it.
 They were furious, and so shared the article so everyone else could be furious too.
 This was reactivity, and such inappropriate behaviour on their part that I was simply appalled that supposedly trained martial artists would behave this way.
 Somebody was wrong on the internet, and their reaction was completely out of proportion, and very counter-productive.
-I thought about it for a while, then posted this on my Facebook wall:
+I thought about it for a while, then posted this on my Facebook wall (this was in 2017, when I was still active on social media):

 “To my HEMA friends: some numbnut has written a long and eminently stupid article about how crap HEMA is.
 You know it's stupid, I know it's stupid.
 He probably knows it's stupid, which is why he's anonymous.
 So why the hell are you all sharing it?
 Attention feeds trolls.
 Traffic is king.
 Starve the troll, deny him traffic, and he will wither and die.